informatics-isi-edu/ermrestjs/docs/user-docs/export.md

     - Each output in the `outputs` array has `source` and `destination`.
     - `source` has `api` property.
     - `destination` has `type` property.

+## Default templates

+As part of Chaise/ERMrestJS heuristics, we will try to populate default export templates.
+The following are how these templates are generated:

-## Default BDBag template
+### Default BDBag template

 If export annotation is missing for `detailed` context, we will add a default BDBag template.
 This default template is also accessible through the export fragment definitions annotation as well using `$chaise_default_bdbag_template` key.
 The following are the `outputs` of the generated default export template:

 - `csv` of `attributegroup` API request to the main table.
   - The projection list is created based on the `visible-columns` defined for the `export/detailed` context (or `detailed` if `export` context is not specified).
+Please refere to [this section](#how-visible-columns-is-turned-into-export) for more info

 - `csv` of `attributegroup` API for all the other related entities.
   - The List of related entities is populated using the `export/detailed` (or `export` or `detailed`) context in `visible-foreign-keys` annotation.
-  - The projection list includes all the visible columns of the related table based on `export` (or `detailed`) context.
+  - The projection list includes [the visible columns](#how-visible-columns-is-turned-into-export) of the related table based on `export` (or `detailed`) context.
   - The foreign key column of the main entity is added to the projection list, so we don't lose the relationship of the related entity.
   - This request is grouped by the value of table's key and foreign key value.